argilla-io/argilla/docs/_source/getting_started/installation/deployments/docker-quickstart.md

 # Docker Quickstart

-Argilla is composed of a Python Server with Elasticsearch as the database layer, and a Python Client to create and manage datasets.
+Argilla is composed of a Python Server with Elasticsearch as the database layer, and a Python Client to create and manage datasets, users, and workspaces.

 To get started you just need to run the docker image with the following command: